 Support and IT professionals can remotely access and view iOS device screens (iPhone and iPad screens) using Splashtop On-Demand Support (SOS).
 SOS is support software for IT, help desk and support professionals to provide quick, attended support on iOS, Android, Windows and Mac.

 How to remotely view your customer’s iPhone or iPad Screen with SOS

 Get Splashtop On-Demand Support

 Sign up for SOS to remotely view an iOS device with your Windows or Mac computer.
 You can use the service with a free trial or low-cost paid subscription.

 SOS is a great value and costs much less than other attended support tools.
 It is based on proven Splashtop remote access technology, used by more than 30 million users worldwide.

-The mobile device access features are not included in the free non-commercial version of SOS, the original version of SOS, or Splashtop Remote Support.
-You must purchase Splashtop On-Demand Support if you want to remote access mobile devices.
+The iOS mobile device access features are not included in the free non-commercial version of SOS, the original version of SOS, or Splashtop Remote Support.
+You must purchase Splashtop On-Demand Support if you want to remote access iPhones and iPads.

 Your customer downloads the SOS app from the App Store

-Have your customer go to “sos.splashtop.com” from their mobile device.
+Have your customer go to the SOS app download link (as displayed in your Splashtop app) from their iOS device.
 They will see a link to get the SOS app from the iOS App Store.
 When they run the SOS app on their iPad or iPhone it will display a session code that you will enter on your screen.
 Note that this app is only available for iOS 11 and later.
 This functionality isn’t available for earlier versions of iOS.
 (You can also custom brand the SOS app)

 Enter the code in your Splashtop Business app and start viewing the iOS screen